Basmala-ElKady/Basmala-ElKady/README.md

 ---

 ## ⭐ About Me
-- 🔭 Currently working on **Healthcare Diagnosis & Prediction** and **Facial Feature-Based Image Search**
+- I’m passionate about building intelligent systems that solve real problems and make technology feel effortless and useful.
-- 🌱 Learning **Machine Learning, Deep Learning, Flask, and MySQL**
+- I’m constantly leveling up in Machine Learning, Deep Learning, Software Engineering, Flask, and MySQL because I love understanding how things work from the inside out.
-- 👯 Looking to collaborate on AI, ML, and database projects
+- I enjoy working on AI, ML, database, and software projects that push boundaries and create real impact.
+If you want to build something meaningful, I’m always open to teaming up.
-- ⚡ Fun fact: I love **coffee** ☕ — it’s my code fuel!
-What’s yours?
+- Fun fact: Coffee ☕ is my loyal coding partner during long problem-solving sessions — what keeps you going on late-night builds?

 ---